-Boston Common Asset Management is a fee-only firm, as the entirety of its compensation comes from client-based fees.
+Boston Common Asset Management operates as a fee-only firm, as the entirety of its compensation comes from client-based fees.
 This is much different from a fee-based firm, which also receives outside forms of compensation like insurance commissions.
-By skipping out on such commissions, a fee-only firm like Boston Common Asset Management avoids many conflicts of interest.
+By skipping out on such commissions, a fee-only firm like Boston Common Asset Management avoids many potential conflicts of interest.

 Boston Common Asset Management Background

-Of Boston Common's 13 financial advisors, 11 hold the chartered financial analyst (CFA) designation.
-There is also a certified financial planner (CFP) at the firm.
+Of Boston Common's on-staff financial advisors, 12 hold the chartered financial analyst (CFA) designation.

 The minimum account sizes at Boston Common Asset Management vary substantially by account type and investment strategy: